moaminsharifi/subtitle-flow/README.md

 ## 🌟 Overview

-Subtitle Sync is a professional-grade subtitle editor that operates 100% in your web browser.
+Subtitle Flow is a professional-grade subtitle editor that operates 100% in your web browser.
 No backend servers, no data uploads, no privacy concerns – just powerful subtitle editing at your fingertips.

 ### Key Benefits